ShadowKitten7/ShadowKitten7/README.md

 ### Hi there 👋
-I'm a 16 year old hobby programmer
+Currently stressing

-- 🔭 I’m currently working on making a graphics programming language, and a Java IDE
+How to reach me: you don't, as of now
-- 🌱 I’m currently learning C++ and Qt
+What I'm thinking on working on: A graphics programming language What I'm working on: a 2 player chess game
-- 😄 Pronouns: he/him
+Abandoned 'Resting' projects: Java IDE